 Step 3: Minimize Distractions and be Comfortable

-Make sure the study location is quiet, free of distractions, and comfortable.
+Ensure the study location is quiet, free of distractions, and comfortable.
 This isn’t the time to catch up on missed television shows or even to listen to favorite music.
 If a child must have background noise, choose instrumental music that won’t distract from the study material.
 It can also be important to tell family members to not disrupt a child’s study sessions.
 Sometimes family members can interpret quiet studying as unimportant or as wasted time.
-It is important that a student is comfortable while they study – but not too comfortable!
-Find a good chair or quiet study spot where they can be comfortable and relax and stretch freely.
+A student must be comfortable while they study – but not too comfortable!
+Find a good chair or quiet study spot where they can be comfortable, relax, and stretch freely.
 Avoid spots that might entice them to sleep, however, like their bed.
 A student should be able to sit up, stand, or stretch as needed without the temptation to fall asleep.

 Test Prep Resources and Technology